qossmic/deptrac/README.md

     - Service
   Service:
     - Repository
-  Repository:
+  Repository: ~
 ```

-Take a closer look t the rulset, here we whitelist that controller can access service and service can access repository.
+Take a closer look to the rulset, here we whitelist that controller can access service and service can access repository.

 After running deptrac we'll get this result: